 2008 – Same-sex parents, single parents and surrogacy (Human Fertilisation and Embryology Bill)

 Natalie was heavily involved in the passage of the Human Fertilisation and Embryology Act 2008, the law which made it possible for UK gay and lesbian parents to be named on birth certificates together, and abolished legal discrimination against single and lesbian women having fertility treatment in the UK.
 The proposed changes faced significant opposition in Parliament, and Natalie was a prominent defender of alternative family rights, quoted in the House of Commons, interviewed on the Radio 4 Today programme and across the national press, and a speaker in the House of Lords on the eve of the Parliamentary vote.
 She was nominated for Stonewall's Hero of the Year award in 2008, and subsequently invited to meet the Prime Minister at 10 Downing Street, for her part in winning these changes for LGBT parents.

-Natalie also began the campaign for a review of UK surrogacy law, briefing MPs, writing articles and drafting several progressive amendments to the Bill which were debated (and rejected) in Committee.
+Natalie also began the campaign for UK surrogacy law reform, briefing MPs, writing articles and drafting several progressive amendments to the Bill which were debated (and rejected) in Committee.